GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 **Note:** You can also check the layout widget catalog [here](https://flutter.io/widgets/layout/).

 ### What is the equivalent of `FlatList` / `ListView`?
-List is a scrollable list of components arranged linearly.
+A `List` is a scrollable list of components arranged linearly.
 In React Native we use `FlatList` or `ListView` for a performant interface for rendering simple, flat lists.
 ```javascript
 // React Native
 <FlatList